mozillach/gh-projects-content-queue/README.md

 #### Additional properties

 ##### sources
 Sources to run on the board.
 You need to declare these, else none are loaded.
-The sources are a key on an object, where their value currently is just an empty object, but will eventually hold source configuration.
+The sources are in an array of objects, where each object defines the source and its parameters.
+This means you can have multiple instances of one sources, though the same source should never run multiple times on the same column.
+The tool currently doesn't check that.

-There are currently three stable sources:
+There are currently seven stable sources:
  - **issues**: Adds open issues to an ideas column.
  - **mentions**: Opens issues for new mentions on Twitter.
  - **tweeting**: Tweets valid issues from the To tweet column and moves them to tweeted and closes them.